 Re-Establishing Healthy Routines and Habits in the New Normal

-Following a big disruption of any kind—a house move, a new baby, a change in job—it’s often difficult to re-establish routines.
+Following a big disruption of any kind—going back to school, a new baby, a change in job—it’s often difficult to re-establish routines.
 During the COVID-19 pandemic, many have found that the majority of their routines have been turned upside down.
 You might find the pandemic has touched all parts of your life, including when, where, and how you exercise, what you cook and eat, how you manage your finances, and how you spend your leisure and relaxation time.

 As we settle into a “new normal”—acclimatizing to the reality of the pandemic and trying to regain a sense of what normal looks like now—many will be thinking about how to find new ways to look after their health.
 Here are some top tips for working out new routines to get on top of your health goals.

 Exercise.
 With many people still working from home, it can be much harder to fit exercise into your day.
 If you would usually use your commute as a chance to exercise, or if you go for a run around the park at lunchtime, you may need to intentionally re-create those opportunities in your day.
 For example:

 - Go for a morning “commute” before you start work.
 A quick walk around the block, a run, or a morning bike ride will give you energy and help you focus before you begin work for the day.

 - Do a YouTube workout during your lunch break.

 - Sign up for an outdoor or online workout class and schedule it into your calendar—for example, yoga, Pilates, Zumba, high-intensity impact training (HIIT), or dance.